 As a Workforce Planning Associate, you will:

-• Research and analysis to support the identification of critical technical, behavioral, and leadership competencies required for successful performance in pivotal positions at risk for turnover
+• Research and analysis to support the identification of critical technical, behavioral, and leadership competencies required for successful performance in jobs and teams across the SFPUC

 • Development of survey instruments and interview questions to gather data from individuals and groups of subject matter experts

-• Preparation of reports, memos, presentations, and technical documents to ensure transparency of the project work
+• Preparation of reports, presentations, and technical documents to ensure transparency of the project work

 • Other key initiatives associated with workforce planning and talent management

 The nature of this work will provide employees with direct experience in applied Industrial-Organizational Psychology, job analysis, strategic human resource management, survey design and data analysis, and consulting.